suyashl13/assignment_app_eventy/README.md

 ## Description

 An application in Flutter for events, consisting of three screens - Home, Event Details, and Search.
+Also please find apk at apk/app-release.apk.